 We need to balance the timing of planning so it starts early enough that young people feel like they are planning for their own future, but not so early that they feel pressured.
 Some are ready to embrace independence earlier than others.
 We need to take the impacts of trauma, attachment disruption and developmental delays into account in order to move at the pace of the young person.

-Effective transition to adulthood is a form of early intervention to break the cycle of intergenerational child abuse and trauma.
+Effective transition to adulthood is a form of early intervention for future generations, to break the cycle of intergenerational child abuse and trauma.
 If we can help young people as they move into adulthood, we reduce the risk that their children will come into contact with child protection.

 My transition from care was really rushed, which was not good.
 I don’t remember there being any planning.
 I got to stay with my carer past 18 which was really good.
 When I decided that I wanted to live by myself I had to put myself into homelessness to get accommodation.
 I’m still in that accommodation today.
 My transition from care would have been easier if planning had started early.
 I would have also liked to have known more about the services that I could access.

 Shelley, 22 years (CREATE 2013, p.
 12)